core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-The following 'error-tag' and 'error-app-tag' are defined by the ietf-comi YANG module, these tags are implemented as YANG identity and can be extended as needed.
+The following 'error-tag' and 'error-app-tag' are defined by the ietf-coreconf YANG module, these tags are implemented as YANG identity and can be extended as needed.

-* error-tag 'operation-failed' is returned by the CoMI server when the operation request cannot be processed successfully.
+* error-tag 'operation-failed' is returned by the CORECONF server when the operation request cannot be processed successfully.

-  * error-app-tag 'malformed-message' is returned by the CoMI server when the payload received from the CoMI client does not contain a well-formed CBOR content as defined in {{RFC7049}} section 3.3 or does not comply with the CBOR structure defined within this document.
+  * error-app-tag 'malformed-message' is returned by the CORECONF server when the payload received from the CORECONF client does not contain a well-formed CBOR content as defined in {{RFC7049}} section 3.3 or does not comply with the CBOR structure defined within this document.

-  * error-app-tag 'data-not-unique' is returned by the CoMI server when the validation of the 'unique' constraint of a list or leaf-list fails.
+  * error-app-tag 'data-not-unique' is returned by the CORECONF server when the validation of the 'unique' constraint of a list or leaf-list fails.

-  * error-app-tag 'too-many-elements' is returned by the CoMI server when the validation of the 'max-elements' constraint of a list or leaf-list fails.
+  * error-app-tag 'too-many-elements' is returned by the CORECONF server when the validation of the 'max-elements' constraint of a list or leaf-list fails.

-  * error-app-tag 'too-few-elements' is returned by the CoMI server when the validation of the 'min-elements' constraint of a list or leaf-list fails.
+  * error-app-tag 'too-few-elements' is returned by the CORECONF server when the validation of the 'min-elements' constraint of a list or leaf-list fails.

-  * error-app-tag 'must-violation' is returned by the CoMI server when the restrictions imposed by a 'must' statement are violated.
+  * error-app-tag 'must-violation' is returned by the CORECONF server when the restrictions imposed by a 'must' statement are violated.

-  * error-app-tag 'duplicate' is returned by the CoMI server when a client tries to create a duplicate list or leaf-list entry.
+  * error-app-tag 'duplicate' is returned by the CORECONF server when a client tries to create a duplicate list or leaf-list entry.

-* error-tag 'invalid-value' is returned by the CoMI server when the CoMI client tries to update or create a leaf with a value encoded using an invalid CBOR datatype or if the 'range', 'length', 'pattern' or 'require-instance' constrain is not fulfilled.
+* error-tag 'invalid-value' is returned by the CORECONF server when the CORECONF client tries to update or create a leaf with a value encoded using an invalid CBOR datatype or if the 'range', 'length', 'pattern' or 'require-instance' constrain is not fulfilled.

-  * error-app-tag 'invalid-datatype' is returned by the CoMI server when CBOR encoding does not follow the rules set by the YANG Build-In type or when the value is incompatible with it (e.g. a value greater than 127 for an int8, undefined enumeration).
+  * error-app-tag 'invalid-datatype' is returned by the CORECONF server when CBOR encoding does not follow the rules set by the YANG Build-In type or when the value is incompatible with it (e.g. a value greater than 127 for an int8, undefined enumeration).

-  * error-app-tag 'not-in-range' is returned by the CoMI server when the validation of the 'range' property fails.
+  * error-app-tag 'not-in-range' is returned by the CORECONF server when the validation of the 'range' property fails.

-  * error-app-tag 'invalid-length' is returned by the CoMI server when the validation of the 'length' property fails.
+  * error-app-tag 'invalid-length' is returned by the CORECONF server when the validation of the 'length' property fails.

-  * error-app-tag 'pattern-test-failed' is returned by the CoMI server when the validation of the 'pattern' property fails.
+  * error-app-tag 'pattern-test-failed' is returned by the CORECONF server when the validation of the 'pattern' property fails.

-* error-tag 'missing-element' is returned by the CoMI server when the operation requested by a CoMI client fails to comply with the 'mandatory' constraint defined.
+* error-tag 'missing-element' is returned by the CORECONF server when the operation requested by a CORECONF client fails to comply with the 'mandatory' constraint defined.
 The 'mandatory' constraint is enforced for leafs and choices, unless the node or any of its ancestors have a 'when' condition or 'if-feature' expression that evaluates to 'false'.

-  * error-app-tag 'missing-key' is returned by the CoMI server to further qualify a missing-element error.
-This error is returned when the CoMI client  tries to create or list instance, without all the 'key' specified or when the CoMI client  tries to delete a leaf listed as a 'key'.
+  * error-app-tag 'missing-key' is returned by the CORECONF server to further qualify a missing-element error.
+This error is returned when the CORECONF client  tries to create or list instance, without all the 'key' specified or when the CORECONF client  tries to delete a leaf listed as a 'key'.

-  * error-app-tag 'missing-input-parameter' is returned by the CoMI server when the input parameters of an RPC or action are incomplete.
+  * error-app-tag 'missing-input-parameter' is returned by the CORECONF server when the input parameters of an RPC or action are incomplete.

-* error-tag 'unknown-element' is returned by the CoMI server when the CoMI client  tries to access a data node of a YANG module not supported, of a data node associated with an 'if-feature' expression evaluated to 'false' or to a 'when' condition evaluated to 'false'.
+* error-tag 'unknown-element' is returned by the CORECONF server when the CORECONF client  tries to access a data node of a YANG module not supported, of a data node associated with an 'if-feature' expression evaluated to 'false' or to a 'when' condition evaluated to 'false'.

-* error-tag 'bad-element' is returned by the CoMI server when the CoMI client  tries to create data nodes for more than one case in a choice.
+* error-tag 'bad-element' is returned by the CORECONF server when the CORECONF client  tries to create data nodes for more than one case in a choice.

-* error-tag 'data-missing' is returned by the CoMI server when a data node required to accept the request is not present.
+* error-tag 'data-missing' is returned by the CORECONF server when a data node required to accept the request is not present.

-  * error-app-tag 'instance-required' is returned by the CoMI server when a leaf of type 'instance-identifier' or 'leafref' marked with require-instance set to 'true' refers to an instance that does not exist.
+  * error-app-tag 'instance-required' is returned by the CORECONF server when a leaf of type 'instance-identifier' or 'leafref' marked with require-instance set to 'true' refers to an instance that does not exist.

-  * error-app-tag 'missing-choice' is returned by the CoMI server when no nodes exist in a mandatory choice.
+  * error-app-tag 'missing-choice' is returned by the CORECONF server when no nodes exist in a mandatory choice.

-* error-tag 'error' is returned by the CoMI server when an unspecified error has occurred.
+* error-tag 'error' is returned by the CORECONF server when an unspecified error has occurred.

-For example, the CoMI server might return the following error.
+For example, the CORECONF server might return the following error.

 ~~~~
 RES:  4.00 Bad Request (Content-Format: application/yang-data+cbor; id=sid)